 A full printable version of this recipe with ingredient measurements is available at the bottom of this post.

-Step 2 – Add the cup of blended oat flour to a mixing bowl with a cup of whole oats, 1/3 cup brown sugar, 2 tablespoons ground flax seeds, 2 teaspoons cinnamon, 1/2 teaspoon nutmeg, and 1/2 teaspoon salt then mix well.
+Step 2 – Add the cup of blended oat flour to a mixing bowl along with a cup of whole oats, 1/3 cup brown sugar, 2 tablespoons ground flaxseed, 2 teaspoons cinnamon, 1/2 teaspoon nutmeg, and 1/2 teaspoon salt.
+Then, mix well.

 Step 3 – Peel, core, and dice 2 cups of apples into bite-sized pieces.
 Then add the apples to the oatmeal mixture and stir well.

-Step 4 – Add 2 cups of plant-based milk of choice and mix well.
+Step 4 – Add 2 cups of your preferred plant-based milk and mix well.
 Pour the mixture into a greased baking dish, then set aside while you prepare the crumble topping.
 (This allows the milk to soak into the oatmeal and soften it a little before baking.)

 Make the vegan crumble topping (optional)

-Step 5 – In a small bowl, mix vegan butter, flour, whole oats, brown sugar, cinnamon, baking soda, and salt together until it becomes well incorporated and crumbly.
-Sprinkle the crumble on top of the oatmeal mixture. (optional)
+Step 5 – In a small bowl, mix the vegan butter, flour, whole oats, brown sugar, cinnamon, baking soda, and salt until well incorporated and crumbly.
+Sprinkle the crumble mixture on top of the oatmeal. (optional)

-Step 6 – Bake at 350° F (176°C) for 35 minutes until dry and slightly browned on the top.
-Allow cooling for 15 minutes before serving.
+Step 6 – Bake at 350ยฐF (176ยฐC) for 35 minutes, until dry and slightly browned on top.
+Allow the dish to cool for 15 minutes before serving.

 How to serve baked oats